NVIDIA/cccl/docs/cudax/stf.rst

 The ``launch`` construct consists of five main elements:

 - an optional ``execution_policy`` that explicitly specifies the launch shape.
-Here we specify that a group of 1024 independant threads should execute the loop described in the body of the launch construct.
+Here we specify that a group of 1024 independent threads should execute the loop described in the body of the launch construct.
 - an execution place that indicates where the code will be executed;
 - a set of data dependencies;